dlt-hub/dlt/docs/website/docs/dlt-ecosystem/transformations/python.md

 keywords: [transform, pandas]
 ---

-# Transforming data in python with dataframes or arrow tables
+# Transforming data in Python with Arrow tables or DataFrames

 You can transform your data in python using pandas dataframes or arrow tables.
 To get started, please read the [dataset docs](../../general-usage/dataset-access/dataset).